Philippine national identity card: Structure and usage

 The ID contains basic information about the individual, which include demographic and biometric data.
 The front side of the PhilID bears the coat of arms of the Philippines and the logo of the National ID system.
 The information displayed in the front include the assigned PhilID Card Number (PCN), photograph of the bearer, the bearer's full name (Surname, Given Name, Middle Name), birth date, and domicile.
 The back features the card's date of issue, QR code, and serial number alongside the bearer's sex (Male, Female), blood type (O+/-, A+/-, B+/-, AB+/-), marital status (optional), and place of birth.

 The central registry will store all registered information about the bearer and their mobile number and email address, both of which are optional, and the individual's biometrics data (full set of fingerprints set and iris scan).

-Unlike most previously issued government ID cards, the PhilSys ID does not bare a visible copy of the handwritten signature of the holder.
+Unlike most previously issued government ID cards, the PhilSys ID does not bear a visible copy of the handwritten signature of the holder.
 According to the PSA, the absence of handwritten information is a security feature in itself.

+The ID is available in three formats: a physical card, a printed piece of paper (ePhilID), and a digital document.
+All are considered equivalent and valid for transactions.

 As a government-issued identification document, it also can be used the day-to-day transactions of registering for a mobile phone line, obtaining certain discounts at stores and shops (especially for senior citizens), and logging on to certain websites on the internet.
 Schools frequently use it to identify students, both on-line and in exams.
 The identity number will be considered as citizen's unique identity number for life.

 The ID does not replace existing government identification cards that serve a purpose beyond identity authentication, such as the driving license, passport, and UMID.